I’m a web developer but I don’t code most websites anymore— instead I just use Squarespace.

 Reasons To Use Shopify:

 - Powerful — For example: Shopify has an app store with 3,000+ 3rd party apps that extend your store features.
-Squarespace has 24 extensions.
+There are 24 Squarespace extensions.

-- Better For Mature Ecommerce — Shopify already powers many large, unique ecommerce stores.
+- A More Mature Ecommerce Platform — Shopify already powers many large, unique ecommerce stores.
 For example All Birds, Kylie’s Cosmetics and MVMT.

 For more, read my in-depth Squarespace vs Shopify comparison.